 Next Steps & Additional Information

-Should your child's cohort or the school move to distance learning, the optional remote learning schedule would change to a full distance learning schedule (more streamed course content, etc.).
+Space in this program is limited to ensure quality implementation.
+Should your child's cohort or the school move to distance learning, this remote learning schedule would change to a full distance learning schedule (more streamed course content, etc.)